MonikaFeigler/KBC_DataFlowTemplates/out-thoughtspot-gaa-snowflake/v0/src/writer/keboola.wr-snowflake-blob-storage/out-thoughtspot-gaa-snowflake-writer-15471164/description.md

 ## Description:

-Data load to Snowflake DB.
+Writer loads transformed data to a Snowflake database.